chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_ssl_policy.md

 `min_tls_version`
-: The minimum version of SSL protocol that can be used by the clients to establish a connection with the load balancer.
+: The minimum version of TLS/SSL protocol that can be used by the clients to establish a connection with the load balancer.

   Possible values: